Rhodes: Crusader period

-The strong walls which the knights had built withstood the attacks of the Sultan of Egypt in 1444, and a siege by the Ottomans under Mehmed II in 1480.
+Ottoman period

 Eventually, however, Rhodes fell to the large army of Suleiman the Magnificent in December 1522.
 The Sultan deployed 400 ships delivering 100,000 men to the island (200,000 in other sources).
-Against this force the Knights, under Grand Master Philippe Villiers de L'Isle-Adam, had about 7,000 men-at-arms and their fortifications.
+Against this force the Knights, under Grand Master Philippe Villiers de L'Isle-Adam, had about 7,000 men-at-arms, with an English, Spanish, French, and Italian contingent each defending separate areas and their fortifications.
 The siege lasted six months, at the end of which the surviving defeated Hospitallers were allowed to withdraw to the Kingdom of Sicily.
 Despite the defeat, both Christians and Muslims seem to have regarded the conduct of Villiers de L'Isle-Adam as extremely valiant, and the Grand Master was proclaimed a Defender of the Faith by Pope Adrian VI (see Knights of Cyprus and Rhodes).
-The knights would later move their base of operations to Malta.
+The knights would later move their base of operations to Malta and Gozo.

 Rhodes was thereafter a possession of the Ottoman Empire (see Sanjak of Rhodes) for nearly four centuries.

-Modern history
+Modern Age

 In the 19th century the island was populated by ethnic groups from the surrounding nations, including Jews, whose presence goes back 2,300 years.
 Under Ottoman rule, they generally did fairly well, but discrimination and bigotry occasionally arose.
 In February 1840, the Jews of Rhodes were falsely accused by the Greek Orthodox community of ritually murdering a Christian boy.
 This became known as the Rhodes blood libel.

 Austria opened a post-office at RHODUS (Venetian name) before 1864, as witnessed by stamps with Franz Joseph's head.